42 Van Life Essentials that Make Life on the Road Easier

 Garmin InReach Mini 2

 Having a two-way satellite communication device for van life gives ultimate peace of mind, especially if you camp often in places without service.
-A few years ago, our Sprinter battery died in winter when we were camped somewhere without service, and I was able to message my Dad with our location so he could reach out to AAA for us.
+A few years ago, my Sprinter battery died in winter when I was camped somewhere without service, and I was able to message my Dad with my location so he could reach out to AAA for me.

 Folding Shovel